muyjohno/HollowKnight.RandomizerMod/README.md

 ## Known issues
 - Using Benchwarp may cause some room changes to fail to occur.
 This can be fixed by exiting and reentering the room.
+- Minion charms may fail to spawn.
+This can cause a soft-lock if you attempt to start the Grimm fight without Grimmchild spawned.
+This can be fixed by reequipping at a bench.